Conversion Optimization

 You need to take several key steps before you hit the ground with your online clothing business—here are the most important ones:

-- Perform research & choose the niche: It’s important that you dial down on a niche that you’re either passionate about, have lots of knowledge about or both.
+✓ Perform research & choose the niche: It’s important that you dial down on an apparel niche that you’re either passionate about, have lots of knowledge about or both.
 Also, check what sort of connections from a niche you already have in your network.
-A round-up and research will tell you which niche you’ll be able to establish yourself as an authority in
+A round-up and research will tell you which niche you’ll be able to establish your authority

 Related reading: